 The efficiency of your wholesaling business will depend on having the right equipment.
 The right computing hardware and software has become central to almost every activity, and your hardware, software and network will be major costs.

 The list of equipment you need will not stop there.
-You will also need to furnish your office, and you may need to provide vehicles, and a forklift.
+You will also need to furnish your office, and you may need to provide vehicles with Truck Finance, and a forklift.

 Asset Funding may provide the most cost-effective solution for most equipment needs.
 There are several types of Asset Funding to consider.
 You may prefer Hire Purchase for items that you will wish to keep, such as desks, chairs and document storage.
 Leasing may be more appropriate for your IT, as it will allow you to update to the latest and most reliable technology whenever you need it.
 Contract hire might help you reduce the costs of providing vehicles.

 At Rangewell we can help you find the most appropriate Asset Funding solutions for your needs.

 Surprisingly, it may not always be essential to have a warehouse when running a wholesaling business - some companies will simply ship goods directly from the manufacturer to the retailer.
 This can save money, but it means you have little control over what goes on in your business.
 You have to trust in the manufacturer to deliver on promises you make to clients.

 A physical warehouse can be a sound investment.
 It can be secure or accessible to customers and within a shared facility, or you could lease a suitable facility.

 If you can find an ideal site, you could also consider buying premises, with a Commercial Mortgage, which will let you spread the cost of buying over 20 years or more and allow you to improve the site to fit your needs.
 It could also actually reduce your monthly outgoings.